mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 | CyberPower     | [CPS1500AVR](https://www.newegg.com/cyberpower-cps1500avr/p/N82E16842102006)                                                        | 1500 VA | 8       | $459.95 |
 | CyberPower     | [OR700LCDRM1U](https://www.newegg.com/cyberpower-or700lcdrm1u/p/N82E16842102088)                                                    | 700 VA  | 4       | $299.00 |

+### Review: CyberPower CP1500PFCRM2U

+- Grade: A

+I've been happy with the CyberPower CP1500PFCRM2U.

+The LCD is user-friendly and has useful metrics about power consumption.
+You can also turns the display off to have fewer flashing lights on your rack.
+It reports XX minutes of battery life when I cut power, which is plenty of time for me to shut my systems down.

+It's also completely silent, which I thought was a given for a battery backups, but it turns out it's not...

 ### Review: Tripp Lite SMART1500LCD

 - Grade: D

-I originally purchased the Tripp Lite SMART1500LCD, but it was incredibly noisy.
+The first UPS I purchased for my rack was the Tripp Lite SMART1500LCD, but it was incredibly noisy.

 I didn't even realize battery backups could _be_ noisy.
-My APC UPS was completely silent except when it loses power and fails over to battery backup.
+My APC UPS was completely silent except when it lost power and failed over to battery backup.

-The Tripp Lite UPS was instantly the loudest thing in my rack, maybe the loudest thing in my whole house.
-It was like a hair dryer running on low.
+The Tripp Lite UPS was not only the the loudest thing in my rack; it was the loudest thing in my whole house.
+It was like constantly having a hair dryer running in my office.
 The UPS fans were so loud that my wife could hear my server rack a floor away in our house.

 Did I just get a defective unit?
 Surely, a UPS can't be designed to be this loud all the time, right?

 I reached out to Tripp Lite customer support with a video of the UPS' noise level.
 They said that it was working as intended, and it's supposed to be that loud.

-I tried to accept the noise for a few days, but it was so distracting that I gave up after day two.
+I tried to get used to the noise, but it was so distracting that I gave up after day two.

 To my surprise, I realized Newegg's return policy was "replacement only."
-I'd always had an easy return policy with Newegg so I didn't even think to check.
-Fortunately, I begged them, and they refunded me.
-Score once again for Newegg.
+I'd always had an easy return experience with Newegg so I didn't even think to check the return policy beforehand, but I guess they're more strict about these XX lb units.

-### Review: CyberPower CP1500PFCRM2U

-- Grade: A

-When I realized the Tripp Lite UPS was a no-go, I ordered the other UPS I considered: the CyberPower CP1500PFCRM2U.

-The first thing I did was turn it on and listen for noise.
-Nothing!
-It was completely silent.
-It generates noise when there's a power cut as it fails over to battery, but that's tolerable.

-The CyberPower UPS has performed great.
-I love that it's silent.
-The LCD is user-friendly and has useful metrics about power consumption.
-You can also turns the display off to have fewer flashing lights on your rack.
-It reports XX minutes of battery life when I cut power, which is plenty of time for me to shut my systems down.
+Fortunately, I asked Newegg customer service nicely for a refund, and they granted it.
+Score one for Newegg!

 ## Choosing a power strip